mathwizard1232/startup-simulator/docs/RANDOM.md

 "The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don't settle." - Steve Jobs

+"In the startup world, every bug is a feature waiting to be discovered." - Startup Simulator Development Team

+"The best startups are like good code: elegant, efficient, and prone to unexpected crashes." - Anonymous Developer

+"Venture capital is just early access for companies." - Startup Simulator Marketing Team

+"Remember, in this game, as in real startups, the only truly unwinnable scenario is the one where you stop playing." - Startup Simulator Loading Screen Tip

+"They say time is money, but in Startup Simulator, money is time... until you run out of both." - Startup Simulator Player Review [Not actually a real player review, given that the AI can't actually play the game.]